-Ambulance services

-- Covered ambulance services include fixed wing, rotary wing and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. - Medicare will only cover ambulance services to the nearest appropriate medical facility that is able to give you the care you need.
-If you choose to be transported to a facility that is farther away, Medicare's payment will be based on the charge to the closest appropriate facility. - The ambulance benefit is a transport benefit.
-If 911 is contacted and an ambulance is sent to transport you, you may be held liable for payment in these situations: - You decline the ambulance ride - o You take the ambulance and it is determined that your symptoms are not emergent
+What you must pay when you get these services Services that are covered for you Ambulance services Cost sharing for covered services applies toward the annual out-of-Covered ambulance services include fixed wing, rotary wing pocket maximum. and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a Cost sharing applies to each onemember whose medical condition is such that other means of way transport. transportation could endanger the person's health or if In-Network authorized by the plan. \$250 copayment for each Non-emergency transportation by ambulance is appropriate if it Medicare-covered ground or air is documented that the member's condition is such that other ambulance trip. means of transportation could endanger the person's health and Out-of-Network that transportation by ambulance is medically required. \$250 copayment for each Medicare will only cover ambulance services to the nearest Medicare-covered ground or air appropriate medical facility that can provide the care you need. ambulance trip.
+If you choose to be transported to a facility that is farther away, Medicare's payment will be based on the charge to the closest appropriate facility.
+The ambulance benefit is a transport benefit.
+If 911 is contacted and an ambulance is sent to transport you, you may be held liable for payment in these situations: